 There is nothing to submit for this assignment, but in order to get the points you must:

-- Participate in the review class period by filling out an evaluation for each project.
+- Participate in the review class period.

 - Be present and participate in your project review during class.

 Although there is nothing to submit, you may find it helpful to prepare some bullet points/notes to help you and your partner stay on track during your discussion.